cocos/cocos-docs/en/scripting/modules/example-protobufjs.md

 ## Install the npm Package

-Executing the following command in the project root directory
+Executing the following command in the project root directory:

 ```bash
 > npm install --save protobufjs
 ```

-will install the npm package `protobufjs` into the `/node_modules` directory and write the dependencies for this package to the file `package.json`.
+Will install the npm package `protobufjs` into the `/node_modules` directory and write the dependencies for this package to the file `package.json`.

 The `package.json` file is an npm manifest file and needs to be included in version control.

-> Cocos Creator recommends that the automatically generated `package-lock.json` also be included in version control to ensure that the developers install the same version of the package.
+> **Note**: Cocos Creator recommends that the automatically generated `package-lock.json` also be included in version control to ensure that the developers install the same version of the package.

 The `/node_modules` directory is generally not included in version control.